 - Personalize your message to make it clear why you are sharing this article with this group.

 - Make sure to comment and follow up on any comments and responses in the group; don’t drive-by link drop.

 When done correctly, this is a great way to be seen as a useful resource.
 Do it wrong, and you will more likely be thought of as a spammer.

-If however you have not shared the same content in another way with your email list or other social media accounts, then share on!
+If, however, you have not shared the same content in another way with your email list or other social media accounts, then share on!
 Follow all the same guidelines to personalize and customize.
-And if possible, add it to your Agorapulse or other social media scheduling tool.

 Are you still not seeing the number of readers you would like on your articles?
 Maybe the way you wrote the article itself needs to be evaluated.